fiskaltrust/product-de-bring-your-own-datacenter/OperationsReference.md

   be aware that the variables may differ to your deployment

 3. Update Cashbox Versions in ft-portal
   To align the used Software Version to ft-Portal Configuration, our Update Wizard may be used: [Portal Configuration Update Site](https://portal.fiskaltrust.de/UpdateConfiguration)
+  A Description for Bulk updating Cashboxes can be found [here](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/how-to/bulk-update-cashboxes) ("Restart the fiskaltrust.Middleware" section can be ignored)